-The importance of lifecycle, phases and stages to simplify and automate management, grouping and reporting
+The importance of lifecycle, phases, and stages to simplify and automate management, grouping, and reporting

 How to blend technology with methodology

+Understand the difference between Project 2010 and Project Server 2010

-How to scale Project Server 2010 from Top Down (portfolio planning) to Bottom Up (detailed and task planning) and how you can leverage either or both
+How to scale Project Server 2010 from top down (portfolio planning) to bottom up (detailed and task planning) and how to leverage either or both

-Maximizing PPM Ingredients, Culture and Technology for Business Success
+Maximizing PPM Ingredients, Culture, and Technology for Business Success

-In the world of business, the drive to getting good business intelligence has predominantly been focused on the tools used to expose and graphically represent that information.
-Face it; they are cool (for the most part), and the end-users want to see wiz-bang graphics, nifty graphs and other stunning visuals.
+In the world of business, the drive to getting good business intelligence (BI) has focused predominantly on the tools used to expose and graphically represent that information.
+Face it; BI dashboards are cool (for the most part), and the end users want to see whiz-bang graphics, nifty graphs, and other stunning visuals.

-While these tools to depict information are absolutely critical to enabling more effective data analysis, it is not what business intelligence is all about.
-Business intelligence is about understanding data to help make your business more productive.
-The end goal of any business intelligence strategy should be to enable better understanding of the data.
+While these tools to depict information are absolutely critical to enabling more effective data analysis, they are not what BI is all about.
+BI is about understanding data to help make your business more productive.
+The end goal of any BI strategy should be to enable better understanding of the data.

-To facilitate better understanding of the data, there are three key elements: technology, process and, most importantly, people.
-Technology always gets the front row in the discussion, but it is – in my opinion – the least important.
+Three key elements facilitate better understanding of the data: technology, process and, most important, people.
+Technology always gets the front row in the discussion, but it is—in our opinion—the least important.
 It is relatively easy to deploy technology to support business intelligence; hundreds of vendors can help you do this.
-However, the process and people part of the equation are much more complex and require systemic organizational realignment and investment.
+However, the process and people parts of the equation are much more complex and require systemic organizational realignment and investment.

-Business intelligence is an enabler that must be deeply interwoven into core business processes.
+BI is an enabler that must be deeply interwoven into core business processes.
 Similarly, the act of transforming data into intelligence must be executed by professionals who are competent in data analysis.
-The companies that embed business intelligence techniques into their core business processes and develop competency within each business unit are able to exploit the power of business intelligence.
-The ones who pursue business intelligence through a technology-driven approach get lots of cool graphs, but they don’t get information that allows them to make actionable decisions.
+Companies that embed BI techniques into their core business processes and develop competency within each business unit are able to exploit the power of business intelligence.
+The ones that pursue BI through a technology-driven approach get lots of cool graphs, but they don’t get information that allows them to make actionable decisions.

-The Process Side of the Equation
+Process Side of the Equation

-The companies that see business intelligence as strategic to their success embed business intelligence deeply into their core processes.
+Companies that see BI as strategic to their success embed BI deeply into their core processes.
 Just take a look at Wal-Mart.
-Business intelligence is pervasive throughout every aspect of their supply chains from inventory management to pricing analysis to store profitability.
-Their information is centralized, real-time and powers their core processes.
+BI is pervasive throughout every aspect of its supply chains, from inventory management, to pricing analysis, to store profitability.
+Information is centralized, real time, and powers the company’s core processes.

 Wal-Mart would not be as successful as it is without intelligence as its backbone.
-There are other case studies as well: Continental Airlines and customer loyalty, Dell and direct to customer, just to name two.
-Each of these companies has intertwined business intelligence into its business to drive actionable decisions.
-In the case of Continental, identifying their most loyal customer and determining how to provide them with special treatment.
-In the case of Dell, determining promotion and bundle targeting.
-Companies that view business intelligence as an IT-driven effort will extract limited value from business intelligence.
+There are other examples as well: Continental Airlines and customer loyalty[AU: Is “customer loyalty” business intelligence?
+Please clarify], Dell and direct to customer[AU: is this still correct? check below also], just to name two.
+Each of these companies has intertwined BI into its organization[AU: reword without repeating “business”] to drive actionable decisions.
+In the case of Continental, identifying its most loyal customer and determining how to provide them with special treatment[AU: Does what?
+This is a sentence fragment; please reword] and to continue to grow their continued support and expand their customer base through the use of the information analyzed.
+In the case of Dell, determining promotion [AU: What is meant by “determining promotion”?
+“Bundle targeting”? ]and bundle targeting, this namely being use of information to maximize customer purchases based upon their needs for similar features or components to increase the revenue of each purchase [AU: Another sentence fragment; please complete].
+Companies that view BI as an effort driven by information technology (IT) will extract limited value from it.

-Business intelligence can be embedded into every core process in an organization.
+BI can be embedded into every core process in an organization.
 Here are some examples: